 Example cookie names:

 See Understanding the Cloudflare Cookies for more detail.

 Help diagnose problems

-If you are having problems with the Met Office website we may send you a link to a page which will test your browsers capabilities.
+If you are having problems with the Met Office website we may send you a link to a page that will test your browser's capabilities.
 One of these tests is to see if your browser will accept cookies.

 Ensure your session is consistent